sri/green-list/README.md

 * Previously, I used Trello.
 Here is how I had to mark things on Trello's mobile app:
   * Click on the item and wait for about half-a-second for it to "attach" itself to your touch
   * Drag it to the Archive area or to another list.
-* With green-list:
+* With grocery-list:
   * Touch the item and it is marked as purchased

 ### Problem #2: What should I buy at the grocery store?
-With green-list, you add items to your "All Items" list.
+With grocery-list, you add items to your "All Items" list.

 You can quickly search and/or scan that list to remind yourself of the things that you might need.
 And with a touch/click, you can add items to the shopping list.